aprajitad/D2C-Cohort-Retention-Analysis/README.md

 > **Instagram Ads = 35.4% of all orders**

-Heavy dependence on one platform is a significant business risk if ad costs rise or algorithm changes.
+Heavy dependence on one platform is a significant business risk if ad costs rise or the algorithm changes.

 ---